britram/taps-transports/draft-ietf-taps-transports.md

 is no flow or congestion control.
 In addition some network devices rate-limit ICMP messages.

-Transport Protocols and upper layer protocols can use ICMP messages to help them take appropriate decisions when network or endpoint errors are reported.
+Transport Protocols and upper layer protocols can use received ICMP messages to help them take appropriate decisions when network or endpoint errors are reported.
 For example to implement, ICMP-based Path MTU discovery {{RFC1191}}{{RFC1981}}
 or assist in Packetization Layer Path MTU Discovery (PMTUD) {{RFC4821}}.
-Such reactions to received messages needs to protects from off-path data injection
+Such reactions to received messages need to protects from off-path data injection
 {{I-D.ietf-tsvwg-rfc5405bis}}, avoiding an application receiving packets that were created by an unauthorized third party.
 An application therefore needs to ensure that all messages are appropriately validated, by checking the payload